tcpekin/flask_site/content/about.md

-My current research interests primarily focus on developing electron ptychography as an established and reliable method, which includes improving the reproducibility and ease of data acquistion, preprocessing, reconstruction, and analysis.
+My current research interests primarily focus on developing electron ptychography as an established and reliable method, which includes improving the reproducibility and ease of data acquisition, preprocessing, reconstruction, and analysis.
 Currently, that involves acquiring the data on a Nion UltraSTEM, streamlining the preprocessing in Python, and then reconstructing the object potential using [Adorym](https://github.com/mdw771/adorym).
-As long term goals, I hope to increase the speed of both acquistion and reconstruction, increase the robustness of the reconstruction of thick samples, and extend the technique to reliably reconstruct amorphous and/or beam sensitive samples.
+As long term goals, I hope to increase the speed of both acquisition and reconstruction, increase the robustness of the reconstruction of thick samples, and extend the technique to reliably reconstruct amorphous and/or beam sensitive samples.